- Edit+ Online Manual

 Links Opening in a New Window

-- Links opening to an external non-UWS site
+- Links opening to an external non-Western Sydney University site.

-- Links that direct away from a particular section of the UWS website in which it is necessary that the viewer has simultaneous access to the original source
+- Links that direct away from a particular section of the Western Sydney University website in which it is necessary that the viewer has simultaneous access to the original source.

 5. Once the link has been saved to open in a new window, you need to type ( opens in a new window ) after the link and this will change to the icon (opens in a new window)